-- 1. Recommendations of specific businesses that exist in other communities to target in a recruitment effort, based on the quantified opportunities and needs identified in the study.
+1. Recommendations of specific businesses that exist in other communities to target in a recruitment effort, based on the quantified opportunities and needs identified in the study.
 This also may include specific developers or housing contractors.
-Evaluation should be tied directly to the previously expressed needs and desires of community and other measures. - 2.
-Recommendations of specific businesses that already exist in the corridor that could expand or diversify to capitalize on identified market opportunities.
+Evaluation should be tied directly to the previously expressed needs and desires of community and other measures.